Anti-Inflammatory Diet Plan →

 Jump to Recipe

-Don’t be fooled by the name, vegan buttermilk may sound complicated, but it’s actually really easy to make!
+Vegan buttermilk may sound complicated, but it’s actually really easy to make!
 As long as you have a bowl or measuring cup and a few minutes, you’ll be ready to go.

-Then, we started to make vegan recipes like our homemade Spicy Vegan Ranch, our gluten-free Pumpkin Pancakes, and our Vanilla Cake!
-Turns out, you can’t really do it without buttermilk.
-Not effectively, anyway.
+Why would I need to learn how to make vegan buttermilk?
+We started to make vegan recipes like our homemade Spicy Vegan Ranch, our gluten-free Pumpkin Pancakes, and our Vanilla Cake, and realized they just don’t taste the same without buttermilk.

 But, we didn’t want to use dairy and exclude those who follow vegan and dairy-free diets.
 After all, each and everyone one of us deserves to enjoy nutritious and delicious food, regardless of our dietary needs.
 Heck, that’s the whole message behind our cookbook!